sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 The idea is separation of concerns via role based modeling, such that software becomes more maintainable, and adaptable.
 I.e. you can assign new roles or remove roles from existing objects, even at run-time.
 This sounds very plausible and its the basic promise of the role based programming we also see in Balzer's work.

 The thoughts that pop up: why did we ever bind data to computations in the first place?
 Here we are trying to separate it all again.
 OO <sigh>.

+Thomas now harshly judges language designs which do not improve but rather go back on elements of design that he considers good.
+It's good to have this overview, but the factors of language design are not all present in this discussion.
+Perhaps the authors made great trade-off discussions in their context and just had to not satisfy Thomas' requirements.